-The Scottish Breed Group comprises four cat breeds – The Scottish Fold, shorthaired and longhaired and the Scottish Straight, longhaired and shorthaired.
-These cats can all be born in the same litter as one another and are identical.
-However, the ears of the Scottish Straight cats are normal, upright ears and the Scottish Fold cats’ ears are folded forward and down.
-Both Scottish Fold cats and Scottish Straight cats have identical structural features and personalities.
+The Scottish Breed Group comprises four cat breeds – the Scottish Fold (short haired and long haired) and the Scottish Straight (long haired and short haired).
+These cats can all be born in the same litter and look almost identical.
+However, Scottish Straight cats have normal, upright ears while Scottish Fold cats have folded ears that tilt forward and down.
+Except for the ears, both Scottish Folds and Scottish Straights have identical structural features and personalities.

 Scottish Straights are charming and sweet.
 They are intelligent, curious and very devoted to their families.
 You will often find them following their human companion from room to room and around the house.

 This cat breed features a round face, round eyes, and rounded body, making them really cute and adorable.
 Their body is medium-sized and medium-boned.